apolloakora/devops-wiki/README.md

 - use [Google Kaniko] to build this Dockerfile from this wiki base image
 - push the Dockerfile with the latest tag to this Dockerhub repository
 - create another pod to run the just-built devopswiki.co.uk image
-- configure the container with a readiness probe so it does no receive traffic too early
+- configure the container with a readiness probe so it does not receive traffic too early
 - run a linkcheck activity using this Dockerhub linkcheck image (from this Github repo)
 - if the linkchecking produces errors the pipeline fails and stops
 - on success the devopswiki image is tagged with build number, Git commit ref and timestamp